oap-project/oap-mllib/README.md

 ![OAP MLlib Architecture](docs/images/arch.png)

 OAP MLlib maintains the same API interfaces with Spark MLlib.
+Both Python and Scala languages are supported.
 That means the application built with Spark MLlib can be running directly with minimum configuration.

 Most of the algorithms can produce the same results that are identical with Spark MLlib.
 However due to the nature of distributed float point operations, there may be some small deviation from the original result, we will make sure the error is within acceptable range and the accuracy is on par with Spark MLlib.